Play Therapy

 Mrs Denise Thorne

-I am a PTUK (Play Therapy UK) Accredited Play and Creative Arts Therapist.
-As a PTUK member I follow PTUK’s ethical framework, which can be found on their website (www.playtherapy.org.uk).
+I am a PTUK (Play Therapy UK) Accredited Play and Creative Arts Therapist, registered clay therapist and trained in DDP (Dyadic Developmental Psychotherapy) to level 2 working towards my practitioner status.
+As a PTUK member I follow PTUK’s ethical framework, which can be found on their website (www.ptuk.co.uk).
 I am also on the Professionals Standards Authority Accredited Register, which assesses my service standards on a yearly basis and provides assurance for clients, families, schools and other professional agencies.
 I work in line with national safeguarding guidelines and also adhere to each school’s individual policies.
-I work as an independent therapist within four primary schools around Kingstanding, Great Barr and Walsall.
-I am currently undertaking my MA research that will be published in 2019.
-I have been a part of Greenholm’s social and emotional support for the past five years.
-You can find me in school on a Thursday and a Friday or you can contact me via denisethorne@btinternet.com.
+I work as an independent therapist within four primary schools around Great Barr and Walsall and undertake some private work within a counselling house.
+I have been a part of Greenholm’s social and emotional support for the past eleven years.
+You can find me in school on a Thursday and a Friday or you can contact me via DeniseThorne@DeniseThornesMobilePlayT.567onmicrosoft.com .

-One to one Play and Creative Arts Therapy is used for a wide spectrum of needs such as: self-esteem, bereavement, adoption, family break downs, experiences of domestic violence, abuse, bullying, diagnosis of illness or condition etc. Play and Creative Arts Therapy is a client or child led therapy that allows children to explore their present or past difficulties, within a safe therapeutic space and relationship.
-This form of therapy utilizes play and creativity as this is the natural language that facilitates children’s development that places no pressure upon them.
+One to one Play and Creative Arts Therapy is used for a wide spectrum of needs such as: self-esteem, identity, bereavement, adoption, family break downs, experiences of domestic violence/trauma, abuse, bullying, diagnosis of illness or condition etc. Play and Creative Arts Therapy is a client or child led therapy that allows children to explore their present or past difficulties, within a safe therapeutic space and relationship.
+This form of therapy utilises play and creativity as this is the natural language that facilitates children’s development whilst placing no pressure upon them.
 In addition, sometimes children’s experiences cannot be proportioned to words or it might be less frightening to explore them through non-verbal means.
 Furthermore, neurological research shows that play and creativity tap into the appropriate part of the brain that often stores and sometimes blocks non-verbal too big experiences.
-Play and Creative Arts Therapy focuses on allowing a child to move on from past and present difficulties in order to meet their individual potential.
-The process involves regular communication with carers/parents/guardians, school and other agencies.
+Play and Creative Arts Therapy/Clay Therapy focuses on allowing a child to move on from past and present difficulties in order to meet their individual potential.
+The process involves regular sessions with carers/parents/guardians, and communication/consultations with teaching staff and other agencies that enables a better level of understanding about how a child’s behavior can often tell us what they might need and their developmental stage.

 Why are children referred for group Play and Creative Arts Therapy?